odpi/egeria-docs/site/snippets/tasks/task-starting-omag-server.md

 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Project Management OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-PROJECT-MANAGEMENT-0001 The Project Management Open Metadata Access Service (OMAS) is initializing a new server instance
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-PROJECT-MANAGEMENT-0003 The Project Management Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Governance Engine OMAS
+Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Governance Server OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Governance Engine OMAS has started
+Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Governance Server OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GOVERNANCE-ENGINE-0001 The Governance Engine Open Metadata Access Service (OMAS) is initializing a new server instance
+Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GOVERNANCE-ENGINE-0001 The Governance Server Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GOVERNANCE-ENGINE-0005 The Governance Engine Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
+Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GOVERNANCE-ENGINE-0005 The Governance Server Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Data Privacy OMAS
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Data Privacy OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DATA-PRIVACY-0001 The Data Privacy Open Metadata Access Service (OMAS) is initializing a new server instance